khalilia2000/Car-ND-Advanced-Lane-Finding/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-## Rubric Points

-Here the [rubric](https://review.udacity.com/#!/rubrics/571/view) points are considered individually and descriptions are provided on how I addressed each point in my implementation.

 ---

+Here the [rubric](https://review.udacity.com/#!/rubrics/571/view) points are considered individually and descriptions are provided on how I addressed each point in my implementation:

 ###Writeup / README

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.